Life events

 Termination options

-When your employment is terminated – meaning you no longer work for a participating employer member of the CSS Pension Plan – you are at a decision point on your journey related to your funds that you hold in your CSS account.
+If your employment is terminated – meaning you no longer work for a participating employer member of the CSS Pension Plan – you have a decision to make about the funds in your CSS account.

-Your employer will let us know that you are done working, then we'll send you a current statement of your account along with a description of your termination options.
+Once your employer lets us know you are done working, we'll send you a current CSS account statement along with a description of your termination options.

 If you are selecting this option, there are NO mandatory forms that you need to file with us.
 You will simply remain a CSS member and have full access to all the benefits that come with your membership: